PHOTO: Thai Travel News

 Not so much a scam but a list of potential problems you may confront with the rental of a local motorbike.

 Here’s the problem.
-Most people, in fact the vast majority of motorbike renters in Phuket, have NEVER ridden a motorbike in their life in they home country.
+Most people, in fact the vast majority of motorbike renters, have NEVER ridden a motorbike in their life in they home country.
 In many cases they wouldn’t even consider renting a motorbike back home.
-But the visa stamp in their passport gives them permission to do really reckless things whilst in Phuket.
+But the visa stamp in their passport gives them permission to do really reckless things whilst in Thailand.

 There are a few situations to watch out for.